 - Multnomah County Library – Not only does our local library stock a great selection of books about book arts, but the John Wilson Special Collections room has an inspiring collection of top notch artist books.
 Stop by and visit with Jim Carmin.
 He’s always happy to share his vast knowledge of the book arts. www.multcolib.org/about/mcl-wilson.html

-- Reed College Library Artists’ Book Collection – Gay Walker is the special collections librarian at Reed College, a talented book artist herself and a lovely supporter of our local book arts scene.
-Reed’s collection is superb and includes many historically significant works.
-Setting an appointment for viewing items from the collection is recommended.
+- Reed College Library Artists’ Book Collection – Maria Cunningham is the special collections librarian at Reed College which holds a superb collection, including many historically significant works.
+Contact Maria to make an appointment to view books in the collection.
 Learn more here: http://library.reed.edu/using/specialcollections.html

-- Portland Book Arts Group (P-BAG) – This group of friendly book artists meets on the last Thursday of every odd numbered month to share inspiration, techniques and projects.
-For more information, or to be added to the email list, contact convener Becky Luening at email@example.com or 503-774-9197.
+- Portland Book Arts Group (P-BAG) – This group of friendly book artists meets monthly to share inspiration, techniques and projects.
+For more information, or to be added to the email list, contact convener Becky Luening at firstname.lastname@example.org or 503-774-9197.

 BOOK ARTS SUPPLIES